stevenayers/Cervidae/README.md

 * Support for Centos 7 only (No other OS support required, not to be installed within legacy environments, in AWS).
 * X-Platform bootstrap script (store publically so can be curled) to install Puppet.
 * Configure Puppet as Masterless
-* Puppet installs Elasticsearch, Logstash and Kabana respectively.
+* Puppet installs Elasticsearch, Logstash and Kibana respectively.
 * S3 Backups from Elasticsearch daily.